-- Mediation can be beneficial with assisting with wellbeing as it may result in a faster outcome without the need for a formal process thus preventing the need to go through a lengthy formal process which may be stressful and complex.
+Mediation can support wellbeing as it may result in a faster outcome without the need for formal processes, which can be lengthy, stressful and complex

-- Mediation can give parties greater control as the individual parties can take ownership of the resolution and outcome they are seeking.
+Mediation gives individuals greater control, as they take ownership of the resolution and outcome they are seeking

-- Enhance awareness of the value of early intervention when applied appropriately and restore or repair a working relationship through re-establishing communication channels between work colleagues.
+Mediation can restore or repair a working relationship through re-establishing communication channels and understanding between colleagues